 Kolarbyn eco-lodge lies some 2 hours by bus, train or car northwest of Stockholm in Bergslagen, an area known for its dense taiga forests and lakes.
 The eco-lodge is a series of 12 forest huts that meld perfectly into the forest background and each has two hard beds with sheepskin covers and a fire (which you chop your own wood for, light and tend).
-Food is included on guided tours and package deals, otherwise you bring your own and cook it over an open fire.
+Food is included on guided tours and package deals.
 Or why not forage the forest for mushrooms and berries?
 Other activities here include guided walks, a course in bushcraft, elk and beaver spotting and howling with the local wolf pack.
 And no, we’re not joking.

 Stockholm is a city of Scandi-cool, of design, of top-notch restaurants and…

 It matters not a jot to the elk, roe deer, wild boar, foxes, hares and birdlife who live just outside the city.
 Your guide from Stockholm Outback picks you up for free from your hotel and drives you 30 minutes south of the city for a 3-hour exploration of Stockholm’s flora and fauna.
 Chances are you’ll spot one or more of the ‘Stockholmers’ above.
 A great way of experiencing the ‘real’ Stockholm.